Skip to main content Skip to footer

 Distinguish between hard dependencies that must occur sequentially and soft dependencies that improve efficiency.
 This distinction is essential when compressing timelines.

-Step 4: assign resources and set durations
+Step 4: Assign resources and set durations

 Match tasks to team members based on skills and availability.
 Be realistic about creative work: drafting a whitepaper takes longer than creating a tweet.
 Include review and feedback loops in your estimates.